LuisVilarBarbosa/Kubernetes-101/README.md

 ## Enabling support for ingresses in *minikube*

+An ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.

 To enable support for ingresses in *minikube*, run the following command on the terminal:
 ```
 minikube addons enable ingress